JustScrub/kiv-dce/README.md

 The `provisioning-scripts` directory includes bash scripts that initialize the VMs: the admin user is created, your generated public key is added to the authorized keys of the VM and SSH root login is disabled.
 Also, docker is installed.

 To deploy, run `terraform init` and then `terraform apply` from the terraform directory.
+Applying may fail, in that case, just rerun the command.

 ### Ansible